testdouble/testdouble.js/README.md

-Remember to call `td.reset()` in an after-each hook (preferably globally so one doesn't have to remember to do so in each-and-every test) so that testdouble.js can replace the original is crucial to avoiding hard-to-debug test pollution!
+Remember to call `td.reset()` in an after-each hook (preferably globally so one doesn't have to remember to do so in each-and-every test) so that testdouble.js can replace the original.
+This is crucial to avoiding hard-to-debug test pollution!

 #### Specifying a custom replacement